utccp/nodejs-ex/README.md

 #### Configure routing

-An OpenShift route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
+An UTCCP route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.

-DNS resolution for a host name is handled separately from routing; you may wish to configure a cloud domain that will always correctly resolve to the OpenShift router, or if using an unrelated host name you may need to modify its DNS records independently to resolve to the router.
+DNS resolution for a host name is handled separately from routing; you may wish to configure a cloud domain that will always correctly resolve to the UTCCP router, or if using an unrelated host name you may need to modify its DNS records independently to resolve to the router.

 That aside, let's explore our new web console, which for our example is running at [https://10.2.2.2:8443](https://10.2.2.2:8443).

 After logging into the web console with your same CLI `oc login` credentials, click on the project we just created, then click `Create route`.

-If you're running OpenShift on a local machine, you can preview the new app by setting the Hostname to a localhost like: *10.2.2.2*.
+If you're running UTCCP on a local machine, you can preview the new app by setting the Hostname to a localhost like: *10.2.2.2*.

 This could also be accomplished by running: